|

 Lessons from the Christmas Star

 Wise men from the East knew that the King of the Jews had been born, and they wanted to worship Him and give Him gifts.
-We cannot know for certain how long it was after Christ was born that they came searching for Him (maybe up to two years after His birth), but they were still part of the Christmas story.
+We do not know for certain how long it was between the possible time of the birth of Christ and the time that the wise men came searching for Him (maybe up to two years after His birth).
+However, they were still part of the Christmas story.

 “Where is He Who has been born King of the Jews?
 For we saw His star in the East and have come to worship Him.”
 Matthew 2:2

 • The kings were wise and knew what the star meant.
-They had seen His star in the sky, and it alerted them that He had been born.
+They had seen His star in the night sky, and it alerted them of the birth of Jesus.

 • We can be much like the star!
 Because of us, others can be aware of the Lord’s Presence.
 May we let others know Who He is and how He works in our lives.
 We are a testimony of His Presence.
 Hurting people need to know that He is real.